couchbaselabs/partizen/IDEAS.md

     c0   n.1[c0;]

 So n.2 is the root node of the tree, and n.0 & n.1 are interior nodes.

+The descendent pointers in node n.2 is recorded as...

+  [b-n.0 c-n.1; a-n.0]

+This means that in the consonants partition, you can find key range ["b"..."c") at node n.0.
+And, you can find key range ["c"...TOP) at node n.1.
+Then, in the vowels partitions (after the ";" separator character), you can find key range ["a"...TOP) at node n.0.

 Here's a more complex tree with more leaf items...